2 products

 - Citrulline malate is a blend of citrulline and malic acid (a compound involved in cellular energy production).
 Citrulline malate is often preferred by athletes for its more comprehensive effects.

-- Dosage: Check that the dosage per portion is clearly stated on the supplement.
+- Dosage: Check that the dosage per serving is clearly indicated on the supplement.

-- Reputable brand: Choose brands that are known for their transparency and quality.
-Opt for products without unnecessary additives.
+- Reputable Brand: Choose brands known for their transparency and quality.
+Choose products without unnecessary additives.

 Conclusion :

 Citrulline, thanks to its effects, is an excellent supplement for athletes.
-However, as with all dietary supplements, it is crucial to respect the recommended dosages and consult a health professional before starting.
-By choosing a quality product, you will be able to take full advantage of its benefits to improve your sports results.
+However, as with all dietary supplements, it is crucial to follow the recommended dosages and consult a healthcare professional before starting.
+By choosing a quality product, you can take full advantage of its benefits to improve your athletic performance.

 Sources: